Blebowski/CTU-CAN-FD/doc/driver/ctucanfd-driver.rst

    ``CAN_ERR_FLAG`` set and some error info in its ``data`` field.

 ..
 [3]
-   Available in in CTU CAN FD repository `<https://gitlab.fel.cvut.cz/canbus/ctucanfd_ip_core>`_
+   Available in CTU CAN FD repository `<https://gitlab.fel.cvut.cz/canbus/ctucanfd_ip_core>`_

 ..
 [4]